THE ANCIENT TAOIST PRINCIPLE OF RECIPROCITY

 Winning The Lottery doesn't need to depend on Feng Shui...

-Lastly, if Striking Lottery is what You wish for Feng Shui, then You don't need to touch Feng Shui which is too slow, You seek help from Chinese Deities and Ghosts through Rituals & Talismans.
+Lastly, if Striking Lottery is what You wish for Feng Shui, then You don't need to touch Feng Shui which is too slow, You should seek help from Chinese Deities and Ghosts through Rituals & Talismans.

-A Hierarchy of Feng Shui Influence Of Yin & Yang House:
+In summary, a Hierarchy of Feng Shui Influence Of Yin & Yang House:

 Fengshui of a graveyard (Yin Feng Shui) has a profound impact on future generations of immediate same blood line, such as siblings and relatives; good Yin fengshui can bring good luck to future generations, while bad fengshui can bring bad luck.